Handy2015/videojs-contrib-ads/README.md

 * `contentupdate` (EVENT) -- Replaced by `contentchanged`, which is more reliable.
 * `adscanceled` (EVENT) -- Intended to cancel all ads, it was never fully implemented.
 Instead, use `nopreroll` and `nopostroll`.
+* `contentended` (EVENT) -- This used to be the event that was used to indicate that content had ended and that it was time to play postrolls.
+The name was confusing because the content prefix is usually used during content restoration after an ad.
+Integrations should use `readyforpostroll` instead.

 ### Public Methods